Identify Flood Insurance Marketing Opportunities in Your Community

 FACT: Many homeowners do not believe their home is at risk for flooding.
 However, residents who live in a community that has experienced flooding in the last several years are more likely to purchase flood insurance.
 Do you know your community’s flood history?

-The NFIP also runs targeted marketing campaigns during windows of customer demand and increased flood risk.
+The NFIP runs targeted marketing campaigns during windows of customer demand and increased flood risk.
 Agents are encouraged to learn more and participate in the NFIP’s marketing campaigns.

 Create a marketing plan